 Enter, eBooks for download.
 So the third Bernard Preston book, Stones in my Clog, reminiscences from the polders of Holland, is only available as an eBook, at a quarter of the price, nay a fifth once you've paid for postage, and Bats in my Belfry wil be available by the end of April 2013 on Kindle.
 Frog in my Throat needs a complete revision, and I'm afraid is unavailable.

 You can still get Frog and Bats, for a price! from Our Store.
-Perhaps rather wait, and enjoy Frog and Bats for a fraction of the price on your Kindle, tablet or smartphone.
+Perhaps rather wait, and enjoy Frog for a fraction of the price on your Kindle, tablet or smartphone.
 The way to read books!
 Same as you shoot film.
 Digital. eBooks for download.

 Today, with the arrival of the computer and the internet, the Kindle, tablet and smartphone, everything has changed.
 We are witnessing profound changes in the way books are published and read.
 Ebooks for download are suddenly the rage, outselling traditional paper books two-to-one.

 I'm going to stick my neck out.
 By 2020, and probably five years before that, new paperback books will be difficult to get.
 Price will be the driving factor.
 Still trying to get film for your old Canon?
 Of course not!
 Film is unbelievably expensive, and where would you have it developed?

 Whereas Jane Austin was reputed to have edited her books 130

 times, each carefully and laboriously hand-written, her identity